ROCm/rccl/docs/source/library.rst

 Introduction
 ------------

-The RCCL is an AMD port of the NCCL.
+The RCCL is an AMD port of NCCL.